blktheta/raymond-hettinger-pycon2022/README.md

 [![Python code coverage][py_code_coverage_img]][repo_url]
 [![Repo license][repo_license_img]][repo_license_url]

-Notes from Raymond Hettinger's 'Pro tips for writing great unit tests' talk presented at PyCon Italia 2022, supplemented by David Andersson's 'Writing Great Test Documentation' talk presented at PyCon 2023.
+Notes from Raymond Hettinger's *Pro tips for writing great unit tests* talk presented at PyCon Italia 2022, supplemented by David Andersson's *Writing Great Test Documentation* talk presented at PyCon 2023.

 The full talk by Raymond Hettinger is availbable at [YouTube][rh_pycon2022_yt], the code examples in the repo are based on the presentation code.
 While David Andersson's presentation is available at at [PyVideo][da_pycon2023_pv].